anthebol/dataiku-technical-assessment-submissiom_Anthony_Bolton/README.md

 ```sh
 cd server/tests/json_tests
 ```
-- For a detailed textual explanation and analysis for how the C3PO Class was implemented, navigate to the following google drive link: https://drive.google.com/file/d/1kPbq5Nxb2FPi3IeRY6V4JfXmBZ_Huny6/view?usp=drive_link
+- For a detailed textual explanation and analysis for how the C3PO Class was implemented, navigate to the following Google Drive link: https://drive.google.com/file/d/1kPbq5Nxb2FPi3IeRY6V4JfXmBZ_Huny6/view?usp=drive_link

 2. ### Correctness with respect to the given specification